 Having made this commitment, I delved into the literature to see what management authors advise “mission-driven” organizations do to be more successful.
 What I discovered was …

 So I began what turned into a multi-year journey of research and development on the ideas and tools that world-changing organizations need to be more successful.
-Three themes quickly emerged from my research: the need for better strategy, marketing, and leadership to a make a difference in the world.
+Three themes quickly emerged from my research: the need for better strategy and marketing as well as organizational development to a make a difference in the world.
 Though many subjects affect their success, none are as crucial as these three.
 Perhaps we’ll broaden what we offer in the future, but for now, we currently focus on these three subjects.

 The “opportunity costs” I’ve incurred devoting years to research and write about how to make world-changing organizations more successful has been significant.
-My goal is to help as many world-changing organizations become more success as possible while still “keeping the lights on?”
+My goal is to help as many world-changing organizations as possible become more successful while still “keeping the lights on.”
 So how could I recoup my significant R&D costs while still helping as many organizations as I could?
 Here’s the business model I came up with:

 - Donations.
-Rely on the goodwill of those who use our guides to reimburse us for our years of R&D by donating to the Center.
-Please click on “Donate” in the menu to help defray our costs.
+Rely on the goodwill of those who use our online guides workbooks to reimburse us for our years of R&D by donating to the Center.
+If this seems reasonable to you, click on “Donate” in the menu to help defray our costs.

 - Consulting and training services.
-Avail yourself of our consulting services that will help you implement our world-changing approaches to strategic planning, strategic marketing, leadership, and management.
+Avail yourself of our consulting services that will help you implement our world-changing approaches to strategic planning, strategic marketing, and organizational development.
 We also provide presentations, workshops, and training courses on a range of world-changing topics.

-- Buy printed versions of our guides.
-Purchase our printed guides in the submenu Shop under Services.
+- Buy printed versions of our guides and workbooks.
+Purchase them in the submenu Shop under Services.